riscv-boom/riscv-boom/docs/sections/terminology.rst

     read the paper "A case for (partially) tagged geometric history length predictors".

 GShare Predictor
-    A simplier branch predictor that uses a global history to index into a set of counters.
+    A simpler branch predictor that uses a global history to index into a set of counters.

 Bi-Modal Table (BIM)